An Eye for Detail: Plot

 Donald Duck is working for Scrooge McDuck by cleaning his office, and Huey, Dewey and Louie are helping him.
 When they are working, Scrooge notices that Donald can tell Huey, Dewey and Louie apart from each other despite them looking almost completely identical.
-This gives Scrooge an idea, and he takes Donald to an ophthalmologist, who diagnoses that because of Donald having lived for years with his nephews and trying to tell them apart, he has developed extraordinarily sharp eyesight, which however only works subconsciously.
-Scrooge decides to put this into business use, enlisting Donald as a quality inspector in his factories.
-However, because Donald's sharp eyesight only works subconsciously, he bumbles up his every assignment because his subconscious mind has not taken into account all of the rules.
-The third assignment ends in a disaster when a large steel oven that Donald had been inspecting falls down.
+This gives Scrooge an idea, and he takes Donald to an ophthalmologist, who discovers Donald has developed extraordinarily sharp eyesight through years of trying to tell his nephews apart.
+Scrooge seeks to exploit this ability by hiring Donald as a quality inspector in his factories.
+There it is revealed Donald's skill only works on a subconscious level, and he causes multiple accidents on the job.
+His third assignment ends in a disaster when a large steel oven that Donald had been inspecting falls down.
 Any large catastrophic results are avoided, but Donald decides he has had enough and feigns that he has lost his sharp eyesight, in order to return to his normal, safe job.